golangly/errors/.github/CONTRIBUTING.md

 ## Releasing

-Create a standard GitHub tag & release.
+Create a standard GitHub tag from a `master` commit, and release.